zbyju/obsidian/2. Reference notes/ADP - Architecture and Design Patterns/Design Patterns.md

 They are typical solutions to common types of problems.
 They are templates for how to solve a problem in a way that has other benefits.
-They are not something that is rigorous and needs to be followed line-by-line, they are mostly ideas and
+They are not something that is rigorous and needs to be followed line-by-line, they are mostly ideas that can be followed to achieve a clean and working code.